hackolade/docs/Studio/YugabyteDB.md

 ## Reverse-Engineering

-The YugabyteDB instance can hosted on-premises, or on virtualized machines in a private or public cloud Details on how to connect Hackolade to YugabyteDB can be found on [this page](<ConnecttoYugabyteDB.md>).
+The YugabyteDB instance can be hosted on-premises, or on virtualized machines in a private or public cloud.
+Details on how to connect Hackolade to YugabyteDB can be found on [this page](<ConnecttoYugabyteDB.md>).

 &nbsp;